ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

      to register listeners for ``'time_step'`` events.
    - ``builder.population`` : The population management system.
-     Registers population initializers (functions that fill in initial state information about simulants), give access to views of the simulation state, and mediates updates to the simulation state.
+     Registers population initializers (functions that fill in initial state information about simulants), gives access to views of the simulation state, and mediates updates to the simulation state.
 It also provides access to functionality for generating new simulants (e.g. via birth or migration), though we won't use that feature in this tutorial.